terryaney/Documentation.Camelot/README.md

 Click <a rbl-modal="Channel.Home">here</a> to see your dashboard.
 ```

+See [KatApp Modal Application Lifecycle Events](#KatApp-Modal-Application-Lifecycle-Events) to see how to handle confirmation or cancellation of modal KatApps and how to handle unexpected exceptions.

 The application 'ID' specified in this attribute will always be verified via an endpoint in the hosting application: `api/rble/verify-katapp?applicationId=`.
 This endpoint should return a payload of:

 ```javascript